Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Approach: CoMForE

 \subsubsection{Trading data:}

-Trading data is a sequential set of attributes that characterize the Bitcoin market.
-A time stamp $t$ represents a single day where the open price is at 00:00 and the close price is at 23:59.
-At each $t$, the market is characterized with:
+Trading data encapsulates a sequential collection of attributes that depict the Bitcoin market's dynamics.
+Each timestamp $t$ corresponds to a single day, with the opening price recorded at 00:00 and the closing price at 23:59.
+At each $t$, the following market characteristics are noted: